adrianalvird/desync/README.md

 # About this framework :
 This framework is just a basic desync detector with very high false positive rate .
-It's just for develope purpose only .
+It's just for testing purpose only .

 # Build :
 $ go mod init desync